 Critical configurations not satisfying this property exist, they are called trivial.
 If $(P_1,P_2,X)$ is a trivial critical configuration, then all its conjugates $(Q_1,Q_2,Y)$ have the same fundamental form as the cameras $P_1,P_2$.
 By \cref{thr:fundforms_and_camera_pairs_are_1:1} this means that, after a change of coordinates, $Q_1=P_1$ and $Q_2=P_2$.
 Since the cameras are the same, \cref{lem:joint-camera_map_is_isomorphism} tells us that the sets $X$ and $Y$ are equal, with the exception of any point lying on the line spanned by the two camera centers.
 It is a well-known fact that no number of cameras can differentiate between points lying on a line containing all the camera centers, hence the name \enquote{trivial}.

-For the remainder of the paper, we focus on non-trivial critical configurations, so any critical configuration is understood to satisfy the criterion in \cref{def_non_trivial_configuration}.
+The focus of this paper is the non-trivial critical configurations.
 A classification of the trivial critical configurations for any number of views can be found in \cite{HK} Section 4, or in \cite{hartleyzisserman} Chapter 22.